Public Engagement Group in STEMM

 Based within the University of Glasgow the Public Engagement Group in STEMM focuses on Science, Technology, Engineering, Maths and Medicine (STEMM).

-The group has been in place at the university for 18 years in its various forms.
+The group has been in place at the university since 1996, in its various forms.
 There are two teams within the group working alongside each other.
 These are 'Science Connects' and the 'Glasgow Science Festival'.

 Each team consists of experienced science communicators with experience delivering projects ranging from school careers days, to the creation of science festivals, to development of science centres.
 The team’s background is drawn from research, industry and education.

 The group have and continue to work on a portfolio of projects with considerable success in attracting funding from Scottish and UK government, research councils and charitable trusts.
 In the last 10 years alone they have engaged over half a million people through outreach events alone.

 GSF is our largest project across our portfolio.
 However the team delivers a significant number of other projects throughout the year, engaging with tens of thousands of participants, also under the name GSF.
 Through this, we engage with a wide range of publics including adults, community groups and schools.
 We have a particular focus on STEM engagement in areas of socio-economic deprivation and areas considered 'hard to reach' due to geographical location.
 All are typically areas underserved by STEM engagement.
 All GSF projects are underpinned by current West of Scotland research and we collaborate with research staff and students in various capacities including, content and thematic development, grant applications, skills training, promotion and delivery.

 Below is a list of our recent and current projects, for full details and the most up to date project information please see the Community engagement section

 - A Shedload of Science 2016: art/ science collaborative working with schools and community groups in North Glasgow

 - Glasgow Innovates: exhibition and event series as part of Year of innovation, Architecture and Design